tweithoener/minimalistic-howtos/ups-monitoring-with-nut.md

     upsd[12061]: User locupsmon@127.0.0.1 logged into UPS [myups]

-### Switch from localhost to network reachable
+### Switch From Localhost to Network Reachable

-Add a LISTEN line to /etc/nut/upsd,conf
+Add a LISTEN line to /etc/nut/upsd,conf (replace with your ip address; add more lines as needed):

     LISTEN 10.100.2.32 3493

 and change the MONTIOR directive in /etc/nut/upsmon.conf accordingly

-    MONITOR myups@10.100.2.23 1 locupsmon topsecret master
+    MONITOR myups@10.100.2.32 1 locupsmon topsecret master

 then restart client and server